Coventry University Statement on Modern Slavery and Human Trafficking

 Coventry University and its subsidiaries ("Coventry University Group") are committed to working with our supply chain to acquire goods and services without causing harm to others.
 This statement relates to the 2020/2021 financial year of Coventry University, and is made pursuant to Section 54 of the Modern Slavery Act 2015 and sets out an update of the steps that Coventry University Group has taken and is currently taking in this financial year to ensure that modern slavery and human trafficking are not taking place in our supply chains or in any part of our business.

 Our organisation’s structure

-Coventry University is a global university whose core business is teaching and applied research.
-The Coventry University Group comprises 4 academic faculties supported by professional services divisions and 8 established subsidiaries.
-Located principally in Coventry city centre, with campuses in London and Scarborough, the Coventry University Group has approximately 43,000 students and over 3,400 staff.
+Coventry University is a global university whose core business is teaching and research.
+The Coventry University Group comprises 4 academic faculties supported by professional services divisions and a number of established subsidiaries.
+Located principally in Coventry city centre, with campuses in London and Scarborough, the Coventry University Group has approximately 45,000 students and over 5,000 staff.
 The Group is supported by a centralised procurement and contracting function with transactional purchasing devolved to individual departments.